-The solution is to not only execute multiple campaigns but to continuously test and optimize all campaigns across online and offline channels to increase productivity and reduce cost.
+The solution is to not only execute multiple campaigns but to continuously split-test and optimize all campaigns across online and offline channels to increase productivity and reduce cost.

 However, that conveys another problem of effective lead generation: it’s a lot of work.
-And you may lose money on lead gen marketing and advertising itself before the right combination of a number of dynamic elements (offer, messaging, etc.) produces enough sales to make it productive and profitable.
+And you may lose money on lead gen marketing and advertising itself before the right combination of a number of dynamic elements (offer, messaging, landing page, targeting, ads, etc.) produce enough sales to make it productive and profitable.

-But to state the obvious, you need an ample supply of ongoing lead generation for your business to survive and you need even more to thrive.
+To state the obvious, you need an ample supply of ongoing lead generation for your business to survive and you need much more to thrive.